Self Help Africa

 - Women produce up to 70% of the food grown on small farms in Africa.More than half of farmers in sub-Saharan Africa are women.
 In spite of this, African Women receive just a fraction of the support available to men.
 As a result, their farms can be 20-40% less productive.

 - 414 million people across sub-Saharan Africa live on less than $1.25-a-day.This extreme poverty is concentrated in rural areas, where subsistence farming keeps people in poverty, working poor-quality land, unable to sell at market, and growing barely enough to eat.

 In Sub-Saharan AFRICA, Agriculture is eleven times more effective at reducing poverty than other approaches

-Gorta-Self Help Africa works in nine core African countries, tackling poverty and improving the lives of local communities.
+Self Help Africa currently works in eight core African countries, tackling poverty and improving the lives of local communities.
 The organisation works both with its own African staff, and through local partners to undertake a range of integrated development programmes amongst rural communities.
 How we do it:

 Agriculture & Nutrition